Top 20 Alaska USA Events and Festivals

 For more information about the Blueberry Festival see:

 Alaska State Fair

 Rated as one of the Top 5 American State Fairs, the Alaska State Fair has been a popular event for more than 75 years attracting over 300,000 visitors with a variety of attractions including record breaking vegetables in events like the giant cabbage contest, exhibits of everything from rabbits to soda pop, and featuring performances by the likes of Bill Cosby, and more.

 More on the subject of the Alaska State Fair is located at:

 Alaska Day Festival

 The Alaska Day Festival commemorates the transfer of Alaska from Russia to the United States on October 18, 1867 on Sitka’s Castle Hill.
-The celebration spans four days and includes concerts, a reenactment ceremony, a period costume ball, dances, dinners, contests and a parade.
+The celebration is a week long and includes concerts, a period costume ball, dances, dinners, contests and a parade.
 The festival is held in mid-October each year as the rest of the state celebrates Alaska Day as a state holiday and it concludes with a reenactment of the Lowering the Russia Flag and Raising the American Flag in its place.